 At Benefis, we are committed to providing children with the special care they need from experts in virtually every area of children's health.
 Benefis recognizes that children are not just little adults.
-Their healthcare requires special doctors, nurses and treatment.
-About 13,000 children from Montana receive treatment at Benefis.
+Their healthcare needs require special doctors, nurses and treatment.
+Almost 13,000 children from all around Montana receive care and treatment at Benefis each year.

-Our commitment to helping children is evident in the child-friendly environment that permeates the entire hospital and in the special training of staff and physicians to provide the necessary care and support for children and their families.
-For instance, the newly remodeled Pediatrics Unit on the 6th Floor of Benefis East Campus South Tower, was designed with young patients in mind.
-The entire facility combines light and art to create a total healing environment and every room is private.
+Our commitment to helping children is evident in the child-friendly environment that you will experience throughout the entire hospital and in the special training of our staff and physicians who provide the necessary care and support for children and their families.
+The Benefis Pediatrics Unit on the 6th Floor of Benefis South Tower was designed with young patients in mind.
+The entire center combines light and art to create a total healing environment and includes all private rooms.

 Benefis knows children's health needs go beyond their physical concerns.
 In order to care for a child, the whole family must be involved.
 And, when a child is sick or hurt, the family needs support and care too.
 That's why we focus on the entire family.

 Our family-focused care includes keeping kids and their families together.
 Our rooms are all-private and are designed to allow a parent to stay overnight with his or her child.
 The Pediatrics Unit features a family break room equipped with a washer and dryer, microwave, coffee machine and refrigerator, making it convenient for visitors to stay with patients receiving care for longer periods of time.